perseids-project/imgspect/LOG.md

 # 2014-02-10
 So imgspect is now mostly IOS Safari compatible except I can't scroll the menumucil dropdown...
 Ahh you think you've squashed them all.

+# 2014-02-13
+So I was working on the sequence method in imgbit.
+When I loop the sequence it doesn't return to the start...
+I have to figure out why that is...
+It would be nice to add a captioning system. too.

+I just made imgbit caption editing work with ios tablets or any other touch device that uses the 'touchstart' event.
+I haven't tested this thoroughly yet though.